How Does My Vehicle's Steering System Work?

 Neptune Radiator & Auto Repair - Your Reliable Shop for Tie Rod End Repair

-If you are in Crawford, the 66762 area, or nearby, you can bring your car to Neptune Auto Repair for various auto repair services, such as [primary service], [secondary service], and tie rod end repair.
+If you are in Crawford, the 66762 area, or nearby, you can bring your car to Neptune Auto Repair for various auto repair services, such as Auto Repair, Tire and Alignment Service, and tie rod end repair.
 Our Quality technicians and owner Angie Lovell are experts in all things auto repair and are continuously trained on the latest automotive technology and auto parts.
-We have excellent ratings based on reviews from 225 satisfied customers and our services come with a 3/36,000 Mile warranty.
+We have excellent ratings based on reviews from 252 satisfied customers and our services come with a 3/36,000 Mile warranty.

 We are one of the highest-rated auto shops in the area and can fix your GM, Ford, Dodge, Toyota, and any other car you may have.